 The Cloud Computing model offers the promise of massive cost savings combined with increased IT agility.
 It is considered critical that government and industry begin adoption of this technology in response to difficult economic constraints.
 However, cloud computing technology challenges many traditional approaches to datacenter and enterprise application design and management.
 Cloud computing is currently being used; however, security, interoperability, and portability are cited as major barriers to broader adoption.

-This document presents the NIST Federated Cloud Reference Architecture model.
-This actor/role based model used the guiding principles of the NIST Cloud Computing Reference Architecture to develop a model with 11 components: Administrative Domains, Regulatory Environments, Identity Providers, Cloud Service Consumer, Cloud Service Provider, Federation Operator, Federation Manager, Federation Auditor, Federation Broker, and Security.
-Those are described individually and how they function as an ensemble.
+Abstract: This document presents the NIST Federated Cloud Reference Architecture model.
+This actor/role- based model used the guiding principles of the NIST Cloud Computing Reference Architecture to develop an eleven component model.
+This document describes these components individually and how they function as an ensemble.
+There are many possible deployments and governance options which lend themselves to create a suite of federation options from simple to complex.
+The basics of cloud federation can be described through the interactions of the actors in a layered three planes representation of trust, security, and resource sharing and usage.
 A discussion on possible future standards and use cases are also described in great detail.